 Always Use Common Sense

 No matter what you do with newsjacking, always trust your spidey sense.
 If it feels off, don’t take the chance.
-Remember: There are many ways to make a great infographic, and it’s always a good idea to experiment.
-If you’re looking for different ideas to mix up your infographics:
+Remember: There are many ways to make good content, and it’s always a good idea to experiment.
+If you’re looking for different ideas to mix up your marketing:

-- Try these 16 ways to come up with great infographic ideas.
+- Try these 16 ways to come up with great infographic ideas and bring them to life.

-- Find out how to bring your infographics to life with motion.
+- Find out how to turn your culture into content.